privacyguides/privacyguides.org/docs/os/android-overview.md

 - :gear: **Settings** → **Google** → **Ads**
 - :gear: **Settings** → **Privacy** → **Ads**

-You will either be given the option to delete your advertising ID or to *Opt out of interest-based ads*, this varies between OEM distributions of Android.
-If presented with the option to delete the advertising ID that is preferred.
+You will either be given the option to delete your advertising ID or to *Opt out of interest-based ads* (this varies between OEM distributions of Android).
+If presented with the option to delete the advertising ID, that is preferred.
 If not, then make sure to opt out and reset your advertising ID.

 ### SafetyNet and Play Integrity API